HighDefinist/lot/README.md

 # lot
-**A faster replacement for lot without element construction and destruction on memory reserveration and freeing, rather than on element insertion and deletion.
-It also allows enabling or disabling range checks independent from compiler debugging settings, and using 32-bit indices for 64-bit system.**
+**A faster replacement for vector, but with element construction and destruction on memory reserveration and freeing, rather than on element insertion and deletion.
+It also allows enabling or disabling range checks independent from compiler debugging settings, and using 32-bit indices on 64-bit system.**

 ### Requirements